One of our favorite questions!

 Our seaweed grows in the ocean and is a marine organism.
 We do our very best to ensure that all the kelp that gets to you is free of these allergens, but we can’t guarantee that there aren’t trace amounts of shellfish in our final product.
 Allergy sufferers should consult their doctor before eating our product.

 Our Ready-Cut Kelp and Kelp Cubes are both frozen products.
 After they are defrosted, they have a 12-day shelf life in your fridge (though we recommend that you use the cubes in their frozen form in smoothies, soups, sauces, etc).
-Our Seaweed Salad, Sea-Chi, and Sea-Beet Kraut are fermented and can last in your refrigerator for up to 1 year (though we are sure that you will eat them long before that!).
+Our Seaweed Salad, Sea-Chi, and Sea-Beet Kraut are fermented and can last in your refrigerator for up to 25 days after opening (though we are sure that you will eat them long before that!).

 Our Ready-Cut Kelp is ready-to-eat right out of the pouch and is delicious served cold in a salad, wrap, or sandwich, but also amazing cooked into any meal!
 Hot or cold, Ready-Cut Kelp is versatile and delish!